If you have noticed that your emails are going to spam for various receivers, this can indicate many reasons why this

 The next most common cause is a not reliable method of sending a message.
-If you are sending emails via Webmail or any mail client (except plugins), you can skip this part.
+If you are sending emails via Webmail or any mail client (except plugins), you can go to option 3.

 The simple phpmail() function is very popular, but it is already outdated due to insufficient security.
-While the opportunity to use phpmail() is enabled on our servers, and you can use it for one-time sending, testing messages, for regular correspondence, you need to switch from phpmail() to SMTP.
+While the opportunity to use phpmail() is enabled on our servers, and you can use it for one-time sending and testing messages.
+For regular correspondence, you need to switch from phpmail() to SMTP.

 An additional nice bonus when switching to SMTP: if the message is sent via phpmail() then the recipients will see it this way:

 When sending via SMTP, only your domain will be there, which increases the trust for the recipients 🚀

-If your site is WordPress, you can configure SMTP settings following this guide.
+If your site is WordPress, you can configure SMTP settings by following this guide.

 All modern mail services have an additional verification of the sender: is it really from this address, this domain, that this letter was sent from?
 This check takes time and the message may be marked as spam if it does not pass.

 To help the domain pass such checks, you just need to add 2 types of DNS records: